On Linux servers, logs are often compressed in gzip format to save disk space.

-But unlike the regular text files where you can use cat to see all the content of the file or use grep command on it or use less to read the content without flooding your screen, compressed files cannot be used with the same regular Linux commands.
+Why?
+Unlike regular text files, where you can use the cat command to viewcontent of the file or use grep command on it or use less to read the content without flooding your screen, compressed files cannot be used with the same regular Linux commands.

-These Z commands provide a ‘Z’ equivalent of the regular file manipulation commands.
+These Z commands provide a ‘Z’ equivalent to regular file manipulation commands.

 So, you get:

-- zgrep for grep to search inside the compressed file
+- zgrep: grep to search inside the compressed file

-- zdiff for diff to see the difference between two compressed files
+- zdiff: diff to see the difference between two compressed files

 Viewing compressed files with zcat